rschristopher/rschristopher.github.io/src/criticisms/scalability.md

- transactions (final international settlement), 2nd-layer solutions like the lightning network that can scale upwards to infinity.
+ transactions (final international settlement), 2nd-layer solutions like the lightning network can scale upwards to infinity.

 But a Bitcoin critic is not interested in
  2nd-layer payment rails or any actual